-In this workshop Alton, our river guide Den, her assistant, and 14 participants will journey by raft down the Colorado River, which runs through the entire Grand Canyon.
+In this workshop Alton, our river guide, an assistant, and up to 14 participants will journey by raft down the Colorado River, which runs through the entire Grand Canyon.
 The beauty of the river and the constantly changing, elemental immensity of the Canyon create the context for genuine life-changing experiences.
 This is not your ordinary river trip.
 It is designed to generate a deep sense of community, to develop mindful awareness of inner and outer conditions, and to enhance the transformations that arise naturally and inevitably in this extraordinary place.

 As we flow for eight days with the power of the river, we explore our individual experiences in the Canyon and our collective experience as a learning community.
 We invite the insights that are forged in this context and consider how they reflect and inform the challenges in our lives.
 By developing daily rituals and practices, by sharing powerful personal and communal moments, we aim to develop balance, respect, humility, imagination and courage on this inner and outer journey.

 Some of the questions we will explore together include: